 The principle of variable frequency drives (VFDs) is simple: motor speed is continuously adjusted to match the actual requirements of the process.
 Instead of operating at full power all the time, fans and pumps automatically adapt their speed according to demand.

-This approach is particularly relevant for cremation furnaces, where operating requirements vary considerably throughout the cycle.
-Preheating, active combustion and cooling phases do not require the same airflow rates or extraction capacities.
+This approach is particularly relevant in cremation furnaces, where requirements change continuously throughout the cycle.
+The preheating, active combustion, and cooling phases do not require the same airflow rates or extraction capacities.

 The resulting energy savings can be substantial.
 In many industrial applications, variable speed control of fans and pumps is one of the most cost-effective ways to improve energy efficiency.